-The graphics card temperature also varies depending upon the resolution of games.
+The graphics card temperature also varies depending upon the resolution of games and FPS.

-If you play medium resolution games than GPU temp should not exceed 60-65C.
+If you are playing game at medium resolution then GPU temp should not exceed 60-65C.
 In the case of High resolution, it should not exceed 65-70C.

 These are the normal GPU temperature if you play the game for 4-5 hours.
 But this temp range decreases more if you live in a cold country.
 Here it should remain around 53-60C.